Andrewmng-ai/oshinokoispeakfiction/posts/first_reflection.md

-# Did you read all that
+# Reflection
 What I learned this week (bullets are fine, you may include an image):

-- Topic(s): i dunno what to put here
+- Topic(s): coding, digital citizenship
-- What I struggled with: coding overall
+- What I struggled with: coding on github
-- What I’m proud of: not giving up or letting you down
+- What I’m proud of: making a somewhat functional website
-- Next steps: i needa lock in for sem 2 frfr
+- Next steps: figure out how to improve my coding and other transferable skills